Decomposition Theory Meets Reliability Analysis: Processing of Computation-Intensive Dependent Tasks over Vehicular Clouds with Dynamic Resources: Modeling CI-App Processing as an SMP

 \subsection{SMP Model of {\tt RP-VC$_n$}}

-We present a theoretical model to characterize the behavior of {\tt RP-VC$_n$}, exploited later to calculate \textit{C-MTTF}{ $\Big(\mathcal{A}\big|\mathcal{M}\big(\mathcal{P}(\mathcal{A}),t\big),\mathcal{R}(t)\Big)$}.
+We present a theoretical model to characterize the behavior of {\tt RP-VC$_n$}, exploited later to calculate \textit{C-MTTF}{ $\Big(\mathcal{A}\big|\mathcal{M}\big(\mathcal{P}(\mathcal{A}),t\big),\mathcal{R}(t),t\Big)$}.
 We first present a general class of stochastic systems that we refer to as \textit{stochastic event systems (SeS)}, utilized to introduce the SMP model of {\tt RP-VC$_n$}.

 \begin{definition}[Stochastic Event System (SeS)] A SeS is a stochastic system modeled as a tuple { $\Delta\triangleq(\zeta,\mathcal{Q})$}, where { $\zeta{=}\{e_1,\dotsc,e_r\}$} is an event set and { $\mathcal{Q}{=}\{Q_1,\dotsc,Q_r\}$} denotes a set of random variables.
 Each { $Q_a{\in} \mathcal{Q}$} describes the time until occurring event { $e_a\in \zeta$}.
-In SeS, the following conditions hold: \begin{enumerate} \item At time $t$, event { $e_{a}\in \zeta$} is scheduled to occur after $Q_{a}$ random time units. \item The occurrence of each event $e_{a}$ can lead to scheduling a set of $s$ events { $\{e_{a_1},\dotsc,e_{a_s}\}\subset\zeta$}. \end{enumerate} \end{definition} In this paper, we consider $s=1$ for analytical simplicity (i.e., the occurrence of each event can only schedule one event).
+In SeS, the following conditions hold: \begin{enumerate} \item At time $t$, event { $e_{a}\in \zeta$} is scheduled to occur after $Q_{a}$ random time units. \item The occurrence of each event $e_{a}$ can lead to scheduling a set of $s$ events { $\{e_{a_1},\dotsc,e_{a_s}\}\subset\zeta$}. \end{enumerate} \end{definition} In this paper, we consider $s=1$ for analytical simplicity (i.e., the occurrence of each event leads to scheduling of one event).
 One of the main characteristics of SeS is that the occurrence of the events are \textit{dependent} (i.e., an event is scheduled only at time $t_0$ or by the occurrence of another event).
 To characterize the events of an SeS, we present following property. \begin{definition}[$\beta$-inhomogeneous] Consider an SeS { $\Delta=(\zeta,\mathcal{Q})$}.
-An event { $e_a\in \zeta$} is $\beta$-inhomogeneous if after occurring event { $e_{a'\neq a}$}, the residual occurring time of event $e_a$ can follow $\beta$ different possible distributions. \end{definition} We next model the semi-dynamic VC presented in Fig.~\ref{architecture} as an SeS, and then we present an SMP model to characterize the dynamics of {\tt RP-VC$_n$}.
+An event { $e_a\in \zeta$} is $\beta$-inhomogeneous if after occurring event { $e_{a'\neq a}$}, the residual occurring time of event $e_a$ can follow $\beta$ different possible distributions. \end{definition} We next model the VC system depicted in Fig.~\ref{architecture} as an SeS.